Islamic State seizes large areas of Syrian town despite air strikes

 Turkey's foreign minister, Mevlut Cavusoglu, played down the chances of its forces going to the aid of Kobani.

 "It is not realistic to expect Turkey to conduct a ground operation on its own," he told a news conference with visiting NATO chief Jens Stoltenberg.
-"We are holding talks. ...
+He added: "We are holding talks ...
 Once there is a common decision, Turkey will not hold back from playing its part."

+Ankara resents suggestions from Washington it is not pulling its weight, and wants broader joint action that also targets the forces of Syrian President Bashar al-Assad.
+"We strongly reject allegations of Turkish responsibility for the ISIS advance," said a senior Ankara government source.

-He added: "Our allies, especially the U.S. administration, dragged their feet for a very long time before deciding to take action against the catastrophic events happening in Syria."
+"Our allies, especially the U.S. administration, dragged their feet for a very long time before deciding to take action against the catastrophic events happening in Syria," he added.

 Turkey has long advocated action against Assad during the civil war, which grew out of a popular uprising in 2011.
 But the United States called off air strikes on Damascus government forces at the last minute last year when Assad agreed to give up his chemical weapons.
 It has also managed so far to fly sorties across Syria with tacit consent from Assad.